mullah

 Frequently asked questions about mullah

-What is the origin of the word mullah?
+What is the etymology of mullah?

-What does mullah mean today?
+What does mullah mean?